Frequently asked questions

 Our Cyber Security IT Professional program is designed to do just that.
 The curriculum and hands-on labs are developed by Microsoft and the Computing Technology Industry Association (CompTIA) – globally recognized industry representatives.

-How do I get started for my cybersecurity training?
+How do I get started with your cybersecurity training program?